nataliedenning-zz/jupyter-notebooks/README.md

 <h2>About</h2>

-The Jupyter notebooks contained in this repo are my portfolio, more of less.
+The Jupyter notebooks contained in this repo are my portfolio, more or less.
 They intend to demonstrate a number of my skills and capabilities as a data analyst and data scientist.

 <h2>Contents</h2>